Daily Advocate, Greenville OH - www.dailyadvocate.com

-Franklin Monroe girls basketball team defeats Bradford
+Bradford girls basketball team defeats Parkway

 Latest Updates